okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-an-app-at-idp/oktatookta/appatidp.md

 4. Enter a name for your application.

 5. Leave the default for **Login Redirect URI** for now.
-We come back to it later.
+We will come back to it later.

 6. Assign a group or leave the **Everyone** default.
 Be sure to verify that the users you want to have access are assigned to the group that you select.